 The Transformational Process – Getting There

-Implementing Customer Driven Services requires a paradigm shift in thinking to adequately address all of the transformational challenges it entails.
-Organizational Change Management (OCM) lies at the heart of the process.
+Implementing Customer Driven Services requires a paradigm shift by planners, policy makers and service providers in their thinking to adequately address all of the transformational challenges it entails.
+Organizational Change Management (OCM) lies at the heart of the transformational process.